 Try this beloved rum cocktail if the classic mojito is more your flavor.

-Muddled mint is the star, but it wouldn’t be the same without a tart splash of lime.
+Muddled mint is the star, but it wouldn’t be the same without a tart splash of citrus.

 The process of muddling the mint activates all the oils, so the flavor infuses into the rum and lime juice.

 Add some simple syrup and top it off with a bit of bubbly soda water.
 Yum!

 Ingredients: white rum, mint, lime juice, simple syrup, club soda, ice, lime wheel

 Lemon drop martinis are one of the most popular vodka cocktail recipes around.
 Using lime in place of lemon juice makes this version even better.

 Fresh lime juice is essential in this cocktail since it’s the namesake ingredient.
 Add the juice to a cocktail shaker with ice, superfine sugar, vodka, and triple sec.

 The chipped ice that results from shaking is what makes this sweet and sour spirit so delightful.